Create a business.govt.nz account and save your progress across our tools

 • Meet product safety rules.

-• Give required information, eg:
+• Give required information, for example:

 • if the price tag includes GST